Friday Coding Sessions are one of our main in-house developer educations. Inspired by skill exchange communities, we gather every Friday.

 We wanted to explore different aspects of development.
 While we are using Productive API, we want to build a product-agnostic solution.
 This is a process of crafting a simple and extensible architecture.
 One that will be able to tie with other third-party APIs.

 We don’t see this as something we will release on the market.
 Yet, it’s interesting enough and covers a lot of ground for us as a team to go around and explore.
 Therefore, it also provides us with a particular tech and interface variety.
-That is something which is not always present within a (smaller) single project for a client.
+It is something that is not always present within a (smaller) single project for a client.

 FCS offers us a unique opportunity to assess different approaches and technologies.
 It also works with our junior developers.
 They get to work and learn side-by-side from our senior engineers.
 We also foster a culture of openness and mutual encouragement.
 We review our code, offer insights, test, deploy, explore – learn, and improve.